lenskikh/ComfyUI-Prompt-Worker/README.md

 A small feature: put a dash in the token and you will temporarily disable it.

+Updated June 25, 2025
+* Minor update.
+Add scheme with translator node.

-Updated August 27:
+Updated August 27, 2024:
 * Added scheme for GGUF(Flux).
 With a little adaptation you can use NF4.

-Updated August 13:
+Updated August 13, 2024:
 * All tokens are converted to lower case, that is, BW and bw are the same thing for the plugin.
 * Added a new scheme in the workflows directory.
 It cleans the prompt before generation.
 * Added word replacement function.
 In the blacklist, write the word you want to replace, then put a vertical line followed by the token that you want to see in the prompt.
 For example, <code>sea|beach with palms</code> sea will be replaced with beach with palms